-- (1) Where under paragraph 29 above (as it applies in England and Wales or in Northern Ireland) a recognizance is entered into conditioned for the appearance of an appellant before [F281] the Tribunal], and it appears to [F282] the Tribunal], to be forfeited, [F283] the Tribunal] may by order declare it to be forfeited and adjudge the persons bound thereby, whether as principal or sureties, or any of them, to pay the sum in which they are respectively bound or such part of it, if any, as [F283] the Tribunal] thinks fit. - (2) An order under this paragraph shall, for the purposes of this sub-paragraph, specify a magistrates' court or, in Northern Ireland, court of summary jurisdiction; and the recognizance shall be treated for the purposes of collection, enforcement and remission of the sum forfeited as having been forfeited by the court so specified. - (3) Where [F281 the Tribunal] makes an order under this paragraph [F283 the Tribunal] shall, as soon as practicable, give particulars of the recognizance to the [F284 proper officer] of the court specified in the order in pursuance of sub-paragraph (2) above.
+- Tribunal] may by order declare it to be forfeited and adjudge the persons bound thereby, whether as principal or sureties, or any of them, to pay the sum in which they are respectively bound or such part of it, if any, as [F300] the Tribunal] thinks fit. - (2) An order under this paragraph shall, for the purposes of this sub-paragraph, specify a magistrates' court or, in Northern Ireland, court of summary jurisdiction; and the recognizance shall be treated for the purposes of collection, enforcement and remission of the sum forfeited as having been forfeited by the court so specified. - (3) Where [F298 the Tribunal] makes an order under this paragraph [F300 the Tribunal] shall, as soon as practicable, give particulars of the recognizance to the [F301 proper officer] of the court specified in the order in pursuance of sub-paragraph (2) above.

-[F285(3A) In sub-paragraph (3) "proper officer" means-
+[F302(3A) In sub-paragraph (3) "proper officer" means-

-- (a) in relation to a magistrates' court in England and Wales, the [F286] designated officer] for the court; and - (b) in relation to a court of summary jurisdiction in Northern Ireland, the clerk of the court.] - (4) Any sum the payment of which is enforceable by a magistrates' court in England or Wales by virtue of this paragraph shall be treated for the [F287] purposes of section 38 of the Courts Act 2003 (application of receipts of designated officers) as being] due under a recognizance forfeited by such a court . . .
-F288 - (5) Any sum the payment of which is enforceable by virtue of this paragraph by a court of summary jurisdiction in Northern Ireland shall, for the purposes of section 20(5) of the M27 Administration of Justice Act (Northern Ireland) 1954, be treated as a forfeited recognizance.
+- (a) in relation to a magistrates' court in England and Wales, the [F303] designated officer] for the court; and - (b) in relation to a court of summary jurisdiction in Northern Ireland, the clerk of the court.] - (4) Any sum the payment of which is enforceable by a magistrates' court in England or Wales by virtue of this paragraph shall be treated for the [F304] purposes of section 38 of the Courts Act 2003 (application of receipts of designated officers) as being] due under a recognizance forfeited by such a court . . .
+F305 - (5) Any sum the payment of which is enforceable by virtue of this paragraph by a court of summary jurisdiction in Northern Ireland shall, for the purposes of section 20(5) of the M27 Administration of Justice Act (Northern Ireland) 1954, be treated as a forfeited recognizance.